Aeplexi/Roblox-Bootstrapper/README.md

 # Fossci-Bootstrapper
+NOTE: FOSSCI DOES CURRENTLY NOT USE THIS
 Fossci.com bootstrapper, stripped from the ROBLOX 2016 source leak.

 # Information
 For the version without anything changed to use for your revival in your case, use this: [Click here](https://github.com/Aeplexi/Fossci-Bootstrapper/tree/2ab1c16f7cd97bd5c1a81c585a201c4656eca9d9)